 - Drain sultanas and raisins and mix into the dry ingredients, along with baking paper wrapped ring, coin or coins (if using).

-- Remove and let cool completely before removing from the loaf tin.
+- Let cool completely before removing from the loaf tin.
 Slice and serve with margarine.

 - Wrap any leftovers tightly in foil or cling film and keep in the fridge or at the back of a cool dry cupboard.
-Will keep for one week refrigerated.
+Will keep for one week.